 You’ll notice additional options at the bottom of this page.
 You can add an audience measure tag only if you have an existing relationship with a 3rd party Audience Measurement solution.
 If you use DoubleClick Campaign Manager to track conversions, toggle on to integrate the tools.
 To learn more about this feature, click the blue question mark next to it.

 Selecting an audience is perhaps the most important step in creating a Twitter ad campaign.
-Who are you trying to reach?
 You can target by a variety of different factors, including basic areas such as geography and demographic information, or more in-depth options, such as the followers of another account of interest and personal behaviors.

 From the first dropdown, you can choose to include or exclude your saved audiences.
 If you want to target similar users to your target audience, check the box below the menu.
 Fill out your desired demographic information in the next section.

-In audience features, select events, behaviors, interests, conversation topics, follower look-alikes, keywords, movies and tv shows that might pertain to your target audience.
+In the audience features section, you have the option to search features by keywords.
+This includes events, behaviors, interests, conversation topics, follower look-alikes, movies and tv shows that might pertain to your target audience.
 The audience summary callout on the right-hand side of the page will start to populate as you add these features.
-You can import keywords and follower look-alikes, too.
 Twitter also offers recommendations for additional topics based on what’s popular to people matching the demographics you chose.

-In addition to the tips for Twitter ad creative I listed above, you have to think about ad placement.
-Where does it make sense for your target audience to see this ad?
+Now that you have narrowed down an audience for your campaign, it's time to select your creative and determine the proper placement for the ad.
+Ask yourself, where does it make sense for your target audience to see this ad?
 Keep in mind, depending on your chosen campaign objective, certain ads can only be used in certain locations.